dnnsmnstrr/zettelkasten/notes/journaling.md

 #### [[shortcuts]]
 The shortcuts integration lets me put a link to create a daily summary directly on my home screen, which I only display in my sleep [[focus]].

+## Gratitude Journaling

+- Be specific about what made you happy (daily highlight)